cwru-usg/event-daemon/README.md

 States
 --------
-* `APPROVED` - An event that has been approved on SpartanLink but for which Email 1 has not been sent.
+* `UNKNOWN` - An event that has been approved on SpartanLink but for which Email 1 has not been sent.
 * `UPCOMING` - An event in the time period between Email 1 and Email 2.
 * `HAPPENING` - An event between Email 2 and Email 3